jimratliff/GenoMac-system/README.md

 - Give Terminal full-disk access
 - Install Homebrew (and therefore also Git)
 - Modify PATH to add Homebrew
-- Clone this public repo to `~/genomac-system`
+- Clone this public repo to `~/.genomac-system`
-- Use Homebrew to install applications and fonts
+- Run a script for Homebrew to install applications and fonts
-- Implement systemwide settings
+- Run a script to implement systemwide settings

 ## Implementation
 ### Establish real-time connection to communicate text back and forth
 Open a Google Docs document to be used as/if needed for real-time exchange of text, error messages, etc., between the target Mac and other devices.
+- In Safari
-- In Safari, open “Project GenoMac: Text-exchange Document”
+  - open “Project GenoMac: Text-exchange Document”
-  - In Safari, sign into my standard Google account:
+  - sign into my standard Google account:
     - Go to google.com and click “Log in”
     - Enter the username of my Google account
     - A QR code will appear.
 Scan it with my iPhone and complete the authentication.